Eurocopter Tiger: Tiger KHT/UHT

 The KHT (from Kampfhubschrauber Tiger, German for "Attack Helicopter Tiger") is a medium-weight multi-role fire support helicopter built for the Bundeswehr (German Armed Forces).
 Until October 2013 its designation was UHT (from Unterstützungshubschrauber Tiger, German for "Support Helicopter Tiger").
 Under an agreement between the German government and Eurocopter made in March 2013, a total of 51 Tiger UHs will enter service.
 The KHT can carry PARS 3 LR "fire and forget" and/or HOT3 anti-tank missiles as well as 70 mm Hydra 70 air-to-ground fire support rockets from Belgium manufacturer Forges de Zeebrugge (FZ).
 Four AIM-92 Stinger missiles (two on each side) are mounted for air-to-air combat.
 Unlike the HAP/HCP version it has no integrated gun turret, but a 12.7 mm gunpod can be fitted if needed.
 The weapon configuration was designed to be multirole and easily convertible to cover the whole spectrum of possible mission scenarios and to be effective against a broad range of targets.
 Another difference is the use of a mast-mounted sight, which has second-generation infrared and CCD TV cameras (range 18 km).

-France
+Tiger HAC

+The Tiger HAC (Hélicoptère Anti-Char, "Anti-Tank Helicopter") was an intended French anti-tank version with the Osiris mast-mounted sight and nose-mounted thermal imager, originally intended for the French Army Light Aviation (ALAT).

+A HAC demonstrator was displayed at the 1991 Paris Air Show.